 To support the delivery of our D&I Strategy, the Bank set up a number of Employee Resource Groups (ERGs), whose aim is to enable employees to join together based on shared characteristics or life experiences.
 The ERGs aim to help diverse groups obtain a collective voice within the organisation and serve as an organised and established platform to promote change, organise events and create awareness to support permanent tsb and our people to become more inclusive.

-There are currently five ERGs in place:
+There are currently four ERGs in place:

 PRISM - Our LGBTQ+ Network for colleagues and allies.
 The Network promotes and values individual differences no matter how our people identify.